Kla Tham Party: As the Thai Economic Party

-On Thursday, March 24, 2022, the Thai Economic Party held its third executive committee meeting at the party's office.
-The agenda included acknowledging the minutes from the general meeting on Friday, March 18, 2022, and making resolutions to appoint additional positions.

-On Wednesday, March 30, 2022, General Vichai, leader of the Thai Economic Party, introduced Mr. Khomsan Phanvichatikul, also known as "Sin Sae Jo," as the party's first candidate for member of parliament for the Bang Phlat-Bang Kok Noi district.

 On Tuesday, May 24, 2022, Mr. Boonsingh Warinraks, list MP and party membership registrar, revealed that he and 14 other executive committee members had submitted their resignation letters to the party registrar and the Election Commission.
 This decision led to the dissolution of the current executive committee, with elections for a new committee scheduled to be held within 45 days, as stipulated by the party's regulations.
 Following this, General Vichai and Khomsan Phanvichatikul resigned from their positions as party leader and deputy spokesperson, respectively.

 On June 10, 2022, the Thai Economic Party held an extraordinary general meeting to amend the party's regulations, including relocating its office to 130/1 Soi Ratchadapisek 54, Ratchadapisek Road, Ladyao, Chatuchak, Bangkok, which had previously been the office of the Palang Pracharat Party.
 The meeting also elected a new executive committee of 24 members, with Major General Thammanat Prompao and Mr. Phai Likhit being elected as party leader and secretary-general, respectively.

 On October 8, 2022, Major General Thammanat resigned from his position as party leader, effective the same day, which led to the dissolution of the entire executive committee.

 On October 10, 2022, the Thai Economic Party held its third extraordinary general meeting to amend the party's regulations again, changing the party's logo, relocating its office to Phayao Province, and electing a new executive committee of 11 members.
 The meeting elected Mr. Cheongsak Jaikam and Mr. Sajjawit Leelavanitch as the new party leader and secretary-general, respectively.

 On December 7, 2022, Mr. Suthai Phongpierchob submitted his resignation from the party, resulting in the loss of his position as the party's membership registrar, thus reducing the executive committee to 10 members.